Recursive Dynamic State Estimation for Power Systems with an Incomplete Nonlinear DAE Model: Numerical Results

-To validate the performance of the proposed method, we perform numerical simulations on a power system comprising synchronous generators (SG), loads, and a network interconnecting them.
-The presented algorithm is not limited to such models, and the extension to a system with renewable generation is part of future work.
-The IEEE 39-bus test system is used, whose parameters are taken from \cite{hiskens}.
-The goal is to perform the state estimation on the shaded area depicted in Fig.~\ref{fig:39bus}.
+The goal is to perform the state estimation on the highlighted area depicted in Figure~\ref{fig:39bus}.
 From the perspective of the operator of this area, the rest of the power system is out of interest.
-Hence, interface node 16 can be considered as a node with an unknown dynamic model by the proposed estimation scheme and only the topology and network parameters of the shaded area are needed for the DSE.
-The ground-truth values are obtained by a simulation that employs the subtransient synchronous generator model \cite{machkowski} including the IEEE DC1A automatic voltage regulator \cite{machkowski} and the simple TGOV1 turbine model \cite{governor}.
-The subtransient reactances are set to 90\% of their transient counterparts, whereas the subtransient time constants are 100 times smaller than the transient counterparts \cite{kundur}.
-All loads are modeled as a composition of a negative power injection and an impedance.
-For the estimation, we use the two-axis, transient model of the synchronous generator \cite{Sauer1998} to take into account that mathematical models only represent a simplified description of the true behavior of a physical system.
-We assume that the exciter and the turbine model and the generators' power and voltage set points are known.
-However, we consider all load models/consumption unknown to the estimator.
-Obtaining their accurate models is difficult in practice, and modeling them as static consumers with their power inferred from historical data may be unreliable, especially during disturbances and transient events \cite{milano2010power}.
-In case dynamic models or reliable real-time consumption data are available, they can be incorporated into the framework in a straightforward manner.
-Therefore, for the proposed estimator, nodes $16, 20, 21, 23$, and $24$ are nodes with unknown injectors, which makes the estimation model incomplete.
+Hence, interface node 16 can be considered as a node with an unknown dynamic model by the proposed estimation scheme, and only the topology and network parameters of the highlighted area are needed for the DSE.
+The area of interest can be chosen arbitrarily based on the responsibility of the system operator, access to the model and real-time measurements, and computational limitations.
+For the estimation, a simplified, fourth-order Anderson-Fouad's transient model of the synchronous generator is used \cite{milano2010power} to mimic the fact that mathematical models represent an approximate description of the true behavior of a physical system.
+We assume that the exciter, the turbine model, and the generators' power and voltage set points are known.
+However, we consider all PV and load models unknown to the estimator.
+Obtaining accurate models of many distributed PVs is challenging in practice; the same holds for time-varying residential and commercial loads in distribution grids, and modeling them as static consumers with their power inferred from historical data may be unreliable, especially during disturbances and transient events \cite{milano2010power}.
+If dynamic models or reliable real-time consumption data are available, they can be incorporated into the framework in a straightforward manner.
+Therefore, all shaded elements in Figure \ref{fig:39bus}, connected to nodes $16, 20, 21, 23$, and $24$, are unknown to the estimator, which makes the estimation model incomplete.
 We assume no prior knowledge and make no assumptions regarding the injections of these nodes.
-PMU measurements are assumed to arrive simultaneously every \SI{20}{ms} \cite{pmu_standard}; their values are obtained by adding Gaussian measurement noise with a standard deviation of $\SI{0.001}{pu}$ to the real and imaginary voltage and current ground-truth values.
-PMU voltage measurements are placed at nodes $19$, $23$, and $34$; PMU branch current measurements are located at lines $16-19$, $16-24$, and $22-23$.
-We assign the PMU at line $16-24$ to node $24$, and the PMU at line $22-23$ to node $22$ and observe that topological estimability for the proposed method is satisfied as all unknown injectors can be connected to a node with an assigned PMU device by disjoint paths: injector $16$ to node $16$, injector $20$ to node $34$, injector $21$ to node $22$, injector $23$ to node $23$, and finally injector $24$ to node $24$ (see Fig.~\ref{fig:39bus}).
-By contrast, the power system is statically not observable, or, more precisely, ignoring the dynamic equations, the voltages are not uniquely estimable from the given PMU measurements.
+The estimation model comprises $36$ differential states, $22$ algebraic states, and only $48$ equations.
+PMU measurements are assumed to arrive simultaneously every \SI{20}{ms} \cite{PMU_stand}; their values are obtained by adding Gaussian measurement noise with a standard deviation in the range 0.001--0.003 p.u. to the real and imaginary voltage and current ground-truth values, which is according to the IEEE standard \cite{PMU_stand}.
 All simulations are implemented in Python on an Intel i7-10510U CPU @ 1.80GHz with 16GB RAM.
 Cholesky factorization is used to factorize the state estimation covariance matrix in (\ref{covariance_ekf}), which can be ill-conditioned.
 All Jacobians are computed by the algorithmic differentiation using CasADi's symbolic framework \cite{Andersson2019}.